No Need for Alarm

 No Need for Alarm is the second solo studio album by American hip hop musician Del the Funky Homosapien.
 It was released in 1993 through Elektra Records.
-Recording sessions took place at Hyde Street Studios in San Francisco and at Chung King House of Metal in New York City.
-The album spawned the two singles "Catch A Bad One", and "Wrong Place" Production was handled by Del himself along with A-Plus, Casual, Domino, Jay-Biz, Snupe and Stimulated Dummies.
+The recording sessions took place at Hyde Street Studios in San Francisco and at Chung King House of Metal in New York City.
+The album spawned the two singles, "Catch a Bad One" and "Wrong Place".
+The album was produced by Del, A-Plus, Casual, Domino, Jay-Biz, Snupe, and Stimulated Dummies.

 The album peaked at number 125 on the Billboard 200 chart.

 Critical reception

 Nathan Rabin of AllMusic called the album "a challenging, unique, and uncompromising follow-up, one well worth picking up for anyone interested in either the evolution of West Coast hip-hop or just the evolution of one of its most talented, eccentric, and gifted artists".